Home Foreclosure Defense?

 A few weeks later, she was served with a foreclosure complaint.
 The bank claimed she had defaulted and now owed over $10,000.
 If she didn’t respond quickly, she would lose her home without even having a chance to explain.

-That’s when she found Courtroom5.
+That’s when she found the LAW Accelerator.

-Fighting Back With Courtroom5
+Fighting Back With the Accelerator

-Courtroom5 guided Tonya to file an answer and affirmative defenses to respond to the foreclosure complaint.
+The Accelerator guided Tonya to file an answer and affirmative defenses to respond to the foreclosure complaint.
 She learned what claims she could challenge — such as standing to sue, inaccurate accounting, and lack of notice.

-Courtroom5 showed her the state foreclosure procedures, including timelines and pleading requirements.
+The Accelerator showed her the state foreclosure procedures, including timelines and pleading requirements.
 She learned how to serve her answer and request a hearing.

-With Courtroom5’s tools, Tonya outlined key facts:
+With the Accelerator’s tools, Tonya outlined key facts:

 - She had requested mortgage assistance but received no response.